 Garrett Lord is the co-founder and CEO of Handshake, the leading college-to-career network helping today's students launch meaningful careers.
 Handshake aims to democratize opportunity for all students - no matter where they go to school, what they major in, or who they know.
 While a student at Michigan Tech, Garrett gained experience at both Los Alamos National Labs and Palantir.
 In 2014, Garrett and his fellow classmates launched Handshake.
 Today, the Handshake community helps 10 million students and young alumni from 700+ universities connect with 250,000 employers nationwide - including 100% of Fortune 500.
 Garrett is a Detroit area native and current San Francisco resident.

-Corey Twitty is the Head of University Recruiting at Lyft.
-Formerly, Corey was a Talent Acquisition Manager at Intuit, where he leads University Recruiting for all business roles.
+Corey Twitty is the Head of Emerging Talent at Netflix.
+Formerly, Corey worked at Lyft Recruiting as well a Talent Acquisition Manager at Intuit, where he leads University Recruiting for all business roles.
 During his time at Intuit, he has worked to champion diversity and currently facilitates workshops across the company on what it means to lead inclusively.
 Before joining Intuit, Corey spent 8 years at Target Corp.
 He began his career in their Global Sourcing Department as a Business Analyst where he acted as the liaison between Target and overseas vendors.
 Soon after, he transitioned into Talent Acquisition where he found his true passion of University Recruiting.
 During his tenure on the team, he built long lasting diversity programs, and was critical in scaling the team’s growth.
 Corey attended Connecticut College (Go Camels!) and graduated with a degree in Sociology based Human Relations.

 Caroline Cunningham is a Sr. Manager for Early Career Talent Acquisition at Intuit.
 In this role, her team is responsible for Early Career hiring for Software Engineering and Data Science.
 Prior to Intuit, Caroline was at GE Digital where she built and rolled out their University Relations and Diversity Recruiting strategy.
 She also spent several years at Chevron where she worked in similar progressive leadership roles in the university relations and diversity spaces.
 Caroline has 20+ years of staffing experience and has worked in a variety of industries and major corporations including Johnson & Johnson, NorthBay Healthcare, consumer distribution and non-profit services.
 Caroline is an active member of NACE (National Association of Colleges and Employers) where she has participated on and lead numerous committees and also served as a member of the Board of Directors.
 She has presented at several national and regional conferences and events on a variety of topics related to recruiting and talent acquisition.
 She holds a bachelors degree from Occidental College and is PHR